avrilcoghlan/cholerabook/docs/source/assemblies.rst

 #.
 MLST (see `Lineage information <mlst.rst>`__).
 #.
 Assembly statistics (see `View the assembly statistics for your isolate`_).
 #.
 Predicting virulence genes using 'Vista' (see `Predicting virulence genes, antimicrobial resistance genes, and plasmids <virulenceAMR.rst>`__).

-We will explain all of these analyses later in the tutorial.

 When Pathogenwatch has finished the analyses on all the isolates that it has assembled genomes for, the piechart will look something like this: